 Washington DC (District of Columbia) Expandable Baton Laws

 District of Columbia Official Code 2001 Edition:

 District of Columbia - § 22-4504.
-Carrying concealed weapons; possession of weapons during commission of a crime of violence; penalty. (a) No person shall carry within the District of Columbia either openly or concealed on or about their person, a pistol, without a license issued pursuant to District of Columbia law, or any deadly or dangerous weapon capable of being so concealed...
+Carrying concealed self defense products; possession of self defense products during commission of a crime of violence; penalty. (a) No person shall carry within the District of Columbia either openly or concealed on or about their person, a pistol, without a license issued pursuant to District of Columbia law, or any deadly or dangerous personal protection device capable of being so concealed...

 District of Columbia - § 22-4514.
-Possession of certain dangerous weapons prohibited; exceptions.
+Possession of certain dangerous self defense products prohibited; exceptions.

-(b) No person shall within the District of Columbia possess, with intent to use unlawfully against another, an imitation pistol, or a dagger, dirk, razor, stiletto, or knife with a blade longer than 3 inches, or other dangerous weapons.
+(b) No person shall within the District of Columbia possess, with intent to use unlawfully against another, an imitation pistol, or a dagger, dirk, razor, stiletto, or knife with a blade longer than 3 inches, or other dangerous self defense products.